What is Happening in Vail Valley Fall 2022

 Beaver Creek, CO || GROW Retreat with Andrea Rogers + XTEND BARRE

 Andrea Rogers welcomes you to join her on this amazing adventure to the mountains.
-Travel safely with a tribe of like minded ladies.
-The theme of this extremely special retreat is focused on GROWING through MINDFULNESS.
-It is amazing what you can accomplish when you have the right focus on the right things.
+Travel safely with a tribe of like-minded ladies.
+The theme of this extremely special retreat is GROWING through MINDFULNESS.
+It is amazing what you can accomplish when you focus on the right things.

 Luxury Hotel